 Provided it is contained in their Terms and Conditions or Quote then yes your conveyancer may levy a fee for this.
 This charge is not set by Yorkshire BS but by your Mynydd Isa lawyer.
 Numerous firms on the Yorkshire BS panel will levy an ‘acting for lender’ fee but some practices include it on their overall fee.

-We were going to get a OIP from Kent Reliance this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do Kent Reliance recommend any Mynydd Isa solicitors on the Kent Reliance conveyancing panel, or is it better to find our own lawyer?
+We were going to get a AIP from RBS this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
+Do RBS recommend any Mynydd Isa solicitors on the RBS conveyancing panel, or is it better to find our own lawyer?

-You will need to appoint Mynydd Isa solicitors independently although you'll need to choose one on the Kent Reliance conveyancing panel.
-The solicitor represents both you and Kent Reliance through the process.
+You will need to appoint Mynydd Isa solicitors independently although you'll need to choose one on the RBS conveyancing panel.
+The solicitor represents both you and RBS through the process.

 I have paid off my mortgage with Principality.
 I assume I don't need a Mynydd Isa property lawyer on the Principality panel to discharge the mortgage at the Land Registry.
 Please confirm.